Paulmicha/common-web-tools/README.md

 Additional rules for *subject / action* pairs :

 - Dirnames starting with a dot in `cwt/extensions` are excluded from extensions list
 - Manual exclusion is possible for either subjects or actions using gitignore-like files (`.cwt_subjects_ignore` inside an extension folder, and `.cwt_actions_ignore` inside a subject dir).
+These files contain 1 name per line - the name of the subject or action to exclude (folder name or file name without extension).

 ### Hooks